Context Matters: Repository-Aware Security Analysis of the Agent Skill Ecosystem: Introduction

 On the one hand, the tight integration of LLM reasoning with execution capabilities poses unique risks as anecdotal evidence of undesired email deletion emphasizes~\cite{chandonnet:2026:meta}.
 A recurring pattern, on the other hand, are supply chain risks by integrating external resources for a system's extended functionality from market places or other sources.
 Examples are machine images in compute clouds~\cite{bugiel:2011:amazonia}, docker hub for containers~\cite{shu:2017:study}, mobile applications for iPhones~\cite{schmidt:2026:supplychaininsecurityexposing}, or packet managers like npm and PyPI~\cite{zhang:2025:killing}, and nowadays, it appears, also skills for AI agents.
 Among others, malicious skills attempted to steal private information from macOS~\cite{oliveira2026malicious} or redirect cryptocurrency assets~\cite{lakshmanan:2026:hackernews}.
 In consequence, skill markets nowadays automatically scan the provided skills for security, and provide the results for orientation to their users.
 The total share of malicious skills, however, varies significantly among market places -- 46.8\% (ClawHub), 23.0\% (Skills.sh), and 6.0\% (SkillsDirectory).

-In this paper, we present the largest empirical security study of the AI agent skill ecosystem, collecting and analyzing 238,180 skills from three distribution platforms and GitHub.
-Our research questions the high risk, currently associated with market places, and is guided by the following research questions. \begin{itemize}[leftmargin=3em]
+In this paper, we present the largest empirical security study of the AI agent skill ecosystem, collecting and analyzing 238{,}180 skills from three distribution platforms and GitHub.
+Our study revisits the high maliciousness rates reported by existing marketplaces and asks whether these classifications remain meaningful once skill and repository context are considered.
+We structure the analysis around the following research questions.